 A minimum aisle width of 40 inches (102cm) also applies for a run of units opposite the end of an island.

-2. Two rows of facing units with one cook (watch out for door swings)
+2. Kitchen dimensions for two rows of facing units with one cook (watch out for door swings)

 So the standard advice is that if you have a kitchen with one cook working in the kitchen at any one time then you need 42 inches (107cm) of clearance between two runs of units.